dylanburkey/Dylanburkey.box/src/content/blog/inclusive-design-in-web3.md

   - UI/UX
   - Web3 SEO
 ogImage: ""
-description: Discover how embracing failure in Web3 inclusive design can lead to success.
-Learn from real-life cases and improve accessibility today.
+description: Inclusive design is key in Web3, ensuring accessibility and equity.
+Discover how to embed these principles from the start for all users.
 canonicalURL: https://dylanburkey.com/posts/web3-inclusive-design-failure-success
 ---